tatarinovst2/vacancies-scraping-and-visualization/README.md

 It allows to search vacancies using different options: specializations, locations and qualifications.

-## To run example code (downloads and visualizes front-end vacancies in Moscow and Nizhny Novogorod)
+## Test task code

-Make sure you are located in the project's directory in terminal or command line, then run:
+To run example code which downloads and visualizes front-end vacancies in Moscow and Nizhny Novogorod make sure you are located in the project's directory in terminal or command line, then run:
 ```commandline
 pip3 install -r requirements.txt
 python3 main.py